Choosing-an-optical-netwoking-provider

 1. Who can be a strategic optical networking partner?

 With a handful of optical networking vendors to choose from, size is a parameter that matters.
-If you’re a small regional network operator, can you really count on a gigantic vendor to give you the time of day?
-Conversely, if you’re a Tier 1 service provider with a huge global network, can you trust a teeny tiny vendor to deliver the performance and reliability you absolutely must have?
+If you’re a service provider with a metro or regional network or an enterprise with DCI between a few sites, can you really count on a gigantic tier 1-focused vendor to give you the time of day?
+If you’re a Tier 1 service provider or a cloud hyperscaler, , you can still get all the performance and relability you need with higher responsiveness, innovation and flexibility by choosing a mid-sized vendor.

-In the past, mid-sized vendors were an interesting option for service providers.
-They were big enough to have a proven track record in the quality of their network elements and small enough to have the flexibility to adjust their development roadmap to meet customer needs.
+In the past, several mid-sized vendors were active in the market.
+This size is a compelling option for both service providers and enterprises.
+The reason is that these vendors are big enough to have a proven track record in the quality of their network elements and small enough to have the flexibility to adjust their development roadmap to meet customer needs.
 But now mid-sized optical networking vendors are almost non-existent due to intensive market consolidation over the past decade.
-Nevertheless, it is still possible to find a strategic optical networking partner who will listen to you, take you seriously, and tailor current and future solutions to your needs.
+Nevertheless, it is still possible to find a mid-sized strategic optical networking partner who will listen to you, take you seriously, and tailor current and future solutions to your needs.

 2. Who doesn’t have a vested interest in locking you in?